prenda-school/design-system/CONTRIBUTING.md

 ### Implementation Work

 Requirements:
-- Spark component is a wrapper around, or is based on, a Material-UI component(s).
+- Spark components is based on a Material-UI component(s).
-  - Imports from MUI should be named and prefixed with "Mui"
+  - Imports from MUI should be named and prefixed with `Mui`.
 ```tsx
 // FILE: src/Button.tsx
 import {